-- Florida Director of the Council on American-Islamic Relations’ Florida chapter from 2000-2009
+- Served as Director of the Council on American-Islamic Relations’ Florida chapter from 2000-2009

-In 2003 Ali was hired by the Diversity & Cultural Outreach department of the Broward County (Florida) School Board to provide diversity training to school personnel — a course of study that included instruction about anti-Semitism.
+In 2003 Ali was hired by Diversity & Cultural Outreach department of the Broward County (Florida) School Board to provide diversity training to school personnel.

-Also in 2003, Ali used a joint press conference with the FBI to cast doubt on what he depicted as the coerced confessions of Khalid Sheikh Mohammed, mastermind of 9/11.
+In 2003 as well, Ali used a joint press conference with the FBI to cast doubt on what he depicted as the coerced confessions of Khalid Sheikh Mohammed.
 “Has he [Mohammed] been deprived of sleep?”
 Ali asked.
 “Food?
 We have no idea, and they [the U.S. government] won’t tell us what measures they have taken to elicit this information.
 Yet, they are willing to … label this man public enemy Number One.”

-Ali also has publicly defended the reputation of Shaikh Abdur-Rahman Al-Sudais, chief cleric of the Grand Mosque in Mecca who has described Jews as “the scum of the human race, the rats of the world, the killers of prophets, and the grandsons of monkeys and pigs.”
-Ali calls Al-Sudais an individual worthy of great respect, someone he (Ali) has “never heard … say anything hateful.”
+Ali also defended the reputation of Shaikh Abdur-Rahman Al-Sudais, chief cleric of the Grand Mosque in Mecca, who had once described Jews as “the scum of the human race, the rats of the world, the killers of prophets, and the grandsons of monkeys and pigs.”
+Ali portrayed Al-Sudais as a highly respectable individual whom he had “never heard … say anything hateful.”

 In April 2007, while a jury was being selected for the upcoming trial of accused Islamic terrorist Jose Padilla, Ali called it a “travesty” that the defendant’s religion would be an issue raised in the courtroom.
 “When you put someone on trial, it’s not their religion on trial,” he said, explaining that Arabic words like “jihad” tended to viscerally evoke negative connotations that could prejudice jurors against Muslim defendants.